-Key Audit Matter How our audit addressed the key audit matter Estimation of insurance contract liabilities Insurance contract liabilities include Outstanding Claims Our audit procedures focused on analysing the reserve ("OCR"), Unearned Premiums Reserve ("UPR") rationale for economic and actuarial assumptions and Incurred But Not Reported reserve ("IBNR").
-As at 31 used by management along with comparison to December 2020, the insurance contract liabilities are applicable industry benchmarks in estimating significant to the Group's total liabilities.
-The Group insurance contract liabilities and evaluating the primarily engages in medical, credit life and group life competence, capabilities and objectivity of the insurance operations.
-Note 7 to the consolidated financial experts used by management in estimation.

-insurance contract liabilities.
+Key Audit Matter How our audit addressed the key audit matter Estimation of insurance contract liabilities Insurance contract liabilities include Outstanding Claims reserve ("OCR"), Unearned Premiums Reserve ("UPR") and Incurred But Not Reported reserve ("IBNR").
+As at 31 Our audit procedures in this area included, among others: December 2021, the insurance contract liabilities are significant to the Group's total liabilities.
+The Group primarily engages in medical, credit life and group life insurance operations.
+Note 8 to the consolidated financial statements describes the elements that make up the insurance contract liabilities.
+Testing controls over initiation, review and approval process on claims across different lines of business, including claim settlement process.

 INDEPENDENT AUDITOR'S REPORT TO THE SHAREHOLDERS OF QLM LIFE & MEDICAL INSURANCE COMPANY Q.P.S.C.
-(FORMERLY KNOWN AS QLM LIFE & MEDICAL INSURANCE COMPANY W.L.L.).
 (CONTINUED)